Phellinus ellipsoideus: Medicinal uses and biochemistry

 Steroidal compounds, like those isolated from P. ellipsoideus, can have pharmacological applications; for instance, some can act as anti-inflammatories (including ergosterol) or inhibit tumour growth.
 The 2011 study concluded that, as P. ellipsoideus contained a large number of diverse steroidal compounds, there may be comparatively high pharmacological activity in the fungus; however, more research would be needed to confirm this.
 Later publications echoed this research, claiming that the fungus has "potential medicinal functions".
 Research published in 2012 named fomitiporiaester A, a natural furan derivative isolated from methanolic extract of P. ellipsoideus fruit bodies.
 The chemical, methyl 3,5-dioxo-1,3,5,7-tetrahydrobenzo[1,2-c:4,5-c']difuran-4-carboxylate, displayed significant antitumour ability in a mouse model.

 Industrial uses

-Phellinus ellipsoideus is used to make MuSkin, or mushroom leather, a vegan alternative to leather.
+Phellinus ellipsoideus is used to make MuSkin, a mushroom leather, which is a vegan alternative to leather.